 These pieces (plate tectonics) ride on soft melted rock called the asthenosphere underneath.
 If you’re making new ocean bottom in one place, somewhere it’s getting rid of it.
 Because the Earth is staying the same size.
 So where does old oceanic crust get consumed into the mantle again?

-The start of this process is at deep sea trenches.
+Deep-sea trenches are where the oceanic crust goes beneath.
+For the volume that you make at an oceanic ridge, the volume dissolves at deep-sea trenches.
+The start of this process is at deep-sea trenches.
 They break and dive down into the mantle getting re-consumed at zones of subduction.

-Since the formation of Pangea, continental land mass has gone through addition and subtraction.
+Since the formation of Pangea, the continental landmass has gone through addition and subtraction.
 New land is being formed and destroyed every day as part of the rock cycle.
 As the Earth is billions of years old, it has undergone significant change due to plate tectonics.